 - discover and unlock the uniqueness in my clients,

 - explore the possibilities and actions within their reach.

 So what would you be looking for in a coaching relationship?

 An approach that I’ve added to my coaching arsenal is the M_CODE or Motivational Code.
 It’s an assessment that uses a story-based approach to identify why you do what you do, including pursuing coaching.
 When you’ve taken the M_CODE, you get a ranked printout of the 27 core motivations that shows how they come to life for you.
 Here’s mine:

 Do you see how my top three core motivations inform my coaching practice?

-The MCORE gives language to what makes a difference for you in every domain of life.
+The M_CODE gives language to what makes a difference for you in every domain of life.
 It’s the tool that helped me name, in clear and straightforward terms, why coaching matters to me and why I’ve built my life around assisting people to develop through coaching.